RoyMagik/RoyMagik.github.io/_pages/about.md

 title: ""
 ---

+<span class='anchor' id='about-me'></span>

 # About Me

-I am a Master's student at **Xidian University**, focusing on short video generation.
-Previously, I completed my Bachelor's degree in Computer Science and Technology at **Zhejiang University of Technology**, where I was part of the top 1% innovation experimental class.
-My research primarily revolves around **deep learning, computer vision, and AIGC (Artificial Intelligence Generated Content)**, with a particular emphasis on large models like LLM and Stable Diffusion, including Lora and ControlNet.
-I have hands-on experience in implementing and understanding these models at a fundamental level.
-My achievements include authoring publications in Chinese journals and conferences, having a JCR Q2 paper under review, and holding a patent.
-I also led a national-level innovation project.
+I am currently pursuing my Master's degree at **Xidian University**, with a primary research focus on short video generation.
+Previously, I completed my Bachelor's degree in Computer Science and Technology at **Zhejiang University of Technology**, where I was part of the Jianxing Honors College.
+My research interests broadly encompass **deep learning, computer vision, large language models (LLMs), and AIGC (AI-generated content)**.
+I have gained in-depth practical experience with Stable Diffusion, including LoRA and ControlNet models, and have authored publications, including one Chinese journal paper, one Chinese conference paper, and one JCR Q2 journal paper currently under review, alongside a granted patent.
 I am open to various forms of academic collaboration and welcome contact via email: 1821698873@qq.com

 # Education